• Skip to primary navigation

 Did you make this recipe?
 Leave a ⭐⭐⭐⭐⭐ rating & comment below!
 You can also tag @ourlovelanguageisfood on Instagram & Facebook.
 Be sure to subscribe to our weekly newsletter to get free recipes sent directly to your inbox!

-close up of a serving dish filled high with pesto pasta salad with chicken.
-The bowl is surrounded by a white linen, plate of pasta, small bowl of pesto, and jar of pesto.
+A serving dish filled high with chicken and pesto pasta salad with a serving spoon in it, and a white linen, plate of pasta, and bowl of pesto around it.

 Pesto Pasta Salad with Chicken